 “The answer is generally no,” said Ray Eng, vice president of insurance sales at AAA Northeast, “unless it is the result of what we call a covered peril.”

 For most homeowners insurance policies, financial protection is only given for damages stemming from sudden and accidental causes.
-These causes are commonly known as covered perils.
+These commonly include: